anton-dergunov/anton-dergunov.github.io/_posts/2024-07-15-maximal-marginal-relevance.md

     return dot_product / (norm_vector1 * norm_vector2)
 ```

-We need to compute cosine similarities between the embeddings of the query and each document.
-For simplicity, we can just create a single vector of embeddings `quiery_and_documents = [query] + documents`.
-Then we compute cosine similarities between each pair of embeddings (that would also get us similarities between each document, but we would need that later in the article).
+To compute cosine similarities between the query and each document, we can combine the query and documents into a single list and then compute similarities between each pair of embeddings (that would also get us similarities between each document, but we would need that later in the article)):

 ```python
 def compute_similarities(documents, query):